Highest weight vectors and transmutation: Coinvariants for Young subgroups and highest weight vectors in characteristic

-\end{proof} \begin{remsgl} 1.\ It is instructive to consider some special cases.
+\begin{remsgl} 1.\ It is instructive to consider some special cases.
 For example, in the case $t=m$ and $\nu$ the all-one vector, the highest weight vectors of multidegree $\nu$ are labelled by pairs $(P,Q)$ of standard tableaux of shape $\lambda$ and $\mu$.
 Another example is the case that $\lambda$ consists of one row or column.
-Then there is for each $\nu$ only one $P$ and for each $Q$ there is at most one tuple of admissible semi-standard tableaux with shapes determined by $Q$ and weights determined by $P$.
+Then there is for each $\nu$ only one $P$ and for each $Q$ there is at most one tuple of special semi-standard tableaux with shapes determined by $Q$ and weights determined by $P$.
 The $Q$ which have such a tuple are the semi-standard tableaux of weight $\nu$ if $\lambda$ is a row and the row semi-standard tableaux of weight $\nu$ if $\lambda$ is a column.
 Similar remarks apply to the case that $\mu$ consists of one row or column.
-The last two cases extend to prime characteristic, see Theorem~\ref{thm.basis_special_weights} and Remark~\ref{rems.basis_special_weights}.1.\\ 2.\ If we combine Theorem~\ref{thm.highest_weight_vecs} with Theorem~\ref{thm.surjective_pullback} we obtain, for $k$ of characteristic $0$, finite spanning sets for all spaces of highest weight vectors in $k[\mc N_{n,m}]$ and, taking $m=n-1$, in $k[\mc N_n]$.
+The last two cases extend to prime characteristic, see Theorem~\ref{thm.basis_special_weights} and Remark~\ref{rems.basis_special_weights}.1.\\ 2.\ Corollary~3 to Theorem~\ref{thm.highest_weight_vecs} was already stated by Donin in \cite[after Thm~3]{Donin2}, \cite[Prop.~4.1]{Donin1}.
+He worked with $S(\Mat_n)$ rather than $k[\Mat_n]$, so our $x_{ij}\in\Mat_n^*$ corresponds to his $e_{ji}\in\Mat_n$.
 Note that pulling the $u_{\nu,P,Q,\alpha}$ back just amounts to interpreting $x(Q(a))_{ij}$ as the $(i,j)$-th entry of the $Q(a)$-th matrix power and replacing $r-\pi(a)+1$ by $n-\pi(a)+1$.
-In particular, these pulled-back functions don't depend of the choice of $r$ and $s$.
+In particular, these pulled-back functions don't depend on the choice of $r$ and $s$.
 In case of $\mc N_{n,m}$ the spanning sets are bases in all degrees for $n\ge (m+1)\max(r,s)$.
 In case of $\mc N_n$ one can only say that in a fixed degree $d$ the spanning sets will be bases if $n\ge l(\lambda)+l(\mu)+d-t$, where $t=|\lambda|=|\mu|$.
-This follows from Remark~\ref{rems.surjective_pullback}.1.
-Donin claimed in \cite{Donin1} and \cite{Donin2} that the spanning sets obtained above are always bases, but this is easily seen to be incorrect.
-Finding explicit homogeneous bases for all the spaces $k[\mc N]^{U_n}_{\mc \chi}$ (or more generally $k[\ov{\mc O}_\eta]^{U_n}_{\mc \chi}$) is still an open problem.
-If one tries to find them as subsets of the above spanning sets this is combinatorially already a challenging problem.
+This follows from Remark~\ref{rems.surjective_pullback}.2.

+Donin claimed in \cite[Prop.~4.1]{Donin1} and \cite[Thm.~3]{Donin2} that the spanning sets obtained above are always bases, but this is easily seen to be incorrect.
+For example, for $\gl_4$ and $\lambda=\mu=1^2$ we deduce, using the Hesselink-Peterson formula \cite{Hes} or the Lascoux-Sch\"utzenberger-charge \cite{LS} on tableaux, that the degree $3$ piece of $k[\mc N_4]^{U_4}_{[\lambda,\mu]}$ is $0$, but our spanning set contains one element of degree $3$.
+In case $\lambda$ or $\mu$ is a row the spanning set is a basis, see Remark~\ref{rems.basis_special_weights}.1.